fiskaltrust/faq/README.md

 The main directory of this repository contains 3 folders:

-- **Q&A**: contains markdown files, each representing exactly one question and answer set
+- **qna**: contains markdown files, each representing exactly one question and answer set
 - **images**: the answers can embed images that are stored in this folder
 - **examples**: contains example markdown files that are linked in the question and answer sets

 ### Q&A set

-Each question and answer set is the single entry stored in one markdown file in the Q&A folder.
+Each question and answer set is the single entry stored in one markdown file in the `qna` folder.

 The content of the question and answer set includes: